 Perform Needed Repairs and Change Decor — During the time after the seller has accepted your offer but before closing, you may have thought about various changes you would like to make to the property before moving in.
 Before the moving truck shows up, consider painting, redoing hardwood floors, or adding window treatments.
 Use your AAA membership to save 25% off the retail price of paint and sundries at PPG.
 This is also the best time to change locks, add your name to the mailbox, and measure everything for future decor purchases.

 Move In — When the closing is over, you become the owner of the property.
 You will be allowed to take possession immediately or shortly after the closing unless you have made an agreement with the seller otherwise.
 If you can't move into your new home for a period of time, check out SpareFoot for affordable storage options, where AAA members receive the first month free plus a $20 Amazon gift card.
-Once you are packed and ready to go, use your AAA membership to receive up to 20% off truck rentals and 12% off moving accessories and supplies with Penske.
-If you had rather leave the move to the professionals, use Atlas Van Lines and save an average of $600 with your AAA membership.
+Once you are packed and ready to go, use your AAA membership to receive 12% off one way and local truck rentals when reserving online or by phone with Penske.
+If you would rather leave the move to the professionals, use Atlas Van Lines and save an average of $600 with your AAA membership.

 Protect Your Investment — For most homeowners, the home is their largest asset, so it is important to protect your investment.
 Take photos or videos of your home before you move in so that you remember where outlets are located and what the house looked like brand new.
 In the unlikely event of a fire or flood, you will need those pictures in order to be able to restore your home.
 Once the furniture is in, take an inventory of everything in the house with a list and additional photos of personal property.
 Keep these photos in a safe deposit box or in online storage to ensure safekeeping.